Meet the team

 Scarlett holds a BSc honours degree in Human Sciences and an MSc degree in Prenatal Genetics and Fetal Medicine, with distinction, from University College London.

-Helen leads a team of nurses that pride themselves on remaining friendly and approachable whilst providing a professional and efficient service.
+Helen leads a team of Nurses at Bath Fertility that pride themselves on remaining friendly and approachable whilst providing a professional and efficient service.

-Paula joined our team in early 2016.
-She has spent the last 13 years working within the field of Reproductive Medicine, abroad and across UK.
-She is passionate about fertility and is currently expanding her knowledge, undertaking the MSc Reproduction and Development at University of Bristol.
-Her expertise and dedication helps us deliver the highest standards of care.
+Paula joined our team in early 2016 and is our Fertility Nurse Manager.
+She has been working in the field of Reproductive Medicine for over 14 years.
+Paula has completed the British Fertility Society training modules in Embryo Transfer and Pelvic Ultrasound, and recently obtained a MSc degree in Reproduction and Development from the University of Bristol.
+Her expertise and dedication help us deliver the highest standard of care.

 Fertility Nurse Specialist